 - Are based on data from patients who entered treatment at least five years ago.
 As a result, they do not account for advancements in research and treatment that have occurred since that time

-For more information about the brain tumor survival rate and how it can be improved by appropriate treatment, call 1-888-MOFFITT or schedule an appointment online.
+For more information about the brain tumor survival rate and how it can be improved by appropriate treatment, call 1-888-663-3488 or complete a new patient registration form.
 No referral is necessary to consult with our oncologists specializing in brain cancer.